thiago-urenia/pearbot/README.md

 - **destroy**: Destroys the pool for the current channel.
 - **pair**: Run a new round of pairing with all active participants from the channel pool.
 Snoozed partipants will be ignored.
 - **remind**: Show the results of the last pairing round again.
-- **snooze me**: Turn off pairing for the current user within this channel pool.
+- **snooze me/@user** - Ask to be snoozed or snooze another user to temporarily turn off pairing in this pool
-- **resume me**: Turn on pairing for the current user within this channel pool.
+- **resume me/@user** - Ask to resume yourself or another user to continue pairing in this pool